kolkhis/tech-notes/homelab/storage-rebuild.md

 This part assumes you've already done the steps above to migrate the root LVM into a RAID array.

-1. Identify the partitions.
-The `/dev/sda2` partition on my machine is mounted to `/boot/efi`.
+1. Identify the boot partitions to turn into ESPs (EFI System Partition).
+The `/dev/sda2` partition on my machine is mounted to `/boot/efi`, so `/dev/sdc2` will be my backup (since the partition table is mirrored).
    ```bash
    findmnt /boot/efi
    #TARGET    SOURCE    FSTYPE OPTIONS